davidtoniolo/youconfapp/README.md

 You should use your local Google Play Services Library project, because this one is primarly shipped for Travis CI Build Platform.

-To use your local google-play-services_lilb project add it as Android Lib project to the youconfapp_app project.
+To use your local google-play-services_lib project add it as Android Lib project to the youconfapp_app project.

 Build youconfapp (parent module):